 Awards Based on your Culture or Situation

-Other cultural awards don’t require membership in a club, but simply being of that particular heritage, native group, or visible minority.
+Some cultural awards may require membership in a club.
+But others may qualify by simply being of that particular heritage, native group, or visible minority.

 Some fields have been long dominated by men, and there are a few scholarships designed specifically to bring more women into those programs.